LINBIT/windrbd/README.md

 	Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\services\drbd\syslog_ip

-and assign it the IP address (you have to reload the WinDRBD driver after setting this, currently you have to reboot the machine).
+and assign it the IP address.

-You can also log on the Windows machine directly by starting

-	windrbd log-server [-o logfile]

-However the last log messages before a blue screen will be lost, then.
+You can use

+	windrbd set-syslog-ip ipv4-address

+to change the syslog IP for this session (the registry key is only evaluated at server start).

 If you are logging to the local Windows machine, use 127.0.0.1 as IP address (this is the default).
-Do not specify a network interface IP, this might cause the system to hang on boot.

-See also file INSTALL for more instructions.
+There is also a logfile written by the installer located in the
+%TEMP% directory.
+It should be consulted when something with the installation goes wrong.

 Version history
 ===============